The Accreditation Process

 Does ACCET accredit institutions outside the US?

-ACCET currently accredits institutions and their branches in North and South America, Puerto Rico, and the Middle East.
+Yes.
+ACCET currently accredits institutions and their branches in North and South America, Puerto Rico, Europe, and the Middle East.

 Does ACCET accredit institutions that offer distance learning programs or degrees?

-Accet accredits institutions offering programs that are taught entirely or in part by interactive distance learning, that do not exceed an Associates Degree in length.
+ACCET accredits institutions offering programs that are taught entirely or in part by interactive distance learning and do not exceed an Associate’s Degree in length.

 Who determines the ACCET standards and how often are they evaluated?